What to do if you find a tortoise

 If you encounter a desert tortoise that does not appear to be injured leave it alone.
 Remember, it is illegal to remove a desert tortoise from the wild.

 If you have found a desert tortoise that is healthy, lost or injured, if possible, take pictures of the animal’s top, front and back and call 844-896-5730.
 The photos can be e-mailed to TAP@azgfd.gov or sent via text message to 480-694-8395.
-Please include a phone number where you can be reached.
+Include your name and a phone number where you can be reached.

 The Tortoise Adoption Program can be reached between 9 a.m. to 4 p.m.
 Tuesday through Saturday.
 Those sending pictures outside normal hours should follow the guidelines below to care for the tortoises until you can be contacted:

-- Keep the tortoise in a box or plastic tote with some hay, straw or shredded paper.
+- Keep the tortoise in a box or plastic tote with some hay, straw or shredded paper or blankets.

 - Normally, found tortoises may be dehydrated or hungry.
 Soak the tortoise in container filled with about a half-inch of water.
 Tortoises cannot swim so be sure the water doesn’t go over the tortoises head.
 The tortoise can be fed any of the foods from this list.